baku89/tweeq/docs/components.md

 </DemoComponent>

  - `Click`: toggle the color picker popup
- - `Drag`: tweak the color reatively
+ - `Drag`: tweak the color relatively
 	 - `Shift` or `H`: adjust the hue
 	 - `S` / `V`: adjust the saturation / brightness (value)
 	 - `Alt` or `A`: adjust the alpha